 “We don’t have time to make another plan, Scott.
 If we don’t act now, we risk thousands of lives and the stability of the entire planet if our spy is right.
 I would rather face impossible odds and fail, then stand by and let Death Watch take over, even if only for a day.”
 Acacia stated, and the frustrated feeling that was rising inside of her reminded her of the last time she had faced impossible odds.

 “It’s just that. . . last time you did something like this. . .
 You almost died.”said Chyrii Nuhru speaking up for her companions.
 Chyrii was Cole’s younger sister and served as a constant companion for Acacia.
-The two young women had been friends ever since Acacia’s return to Mandalore after her exile from the Jedi Order.
+The two young women had been friends ever since Acacia’s early academy days.
 So, when Acacia asked her to be a part of her guard detail, Chyrii was more than happy to help her friend especially since she got to work with her older brother.

 “The Battle of Geheimen was different.
 I didn’t have you.
 I know that this plan is a long shot, but it is the only one we have come up with that has any chance of success.”
 Acacia said as she headed for the door that led to the outside, her cloak making a loud swish as she did.
 Acacia pulled her hood up as the door to the conference room closed behind, her mind already on the mission ahead.